Traffic Stop Etiquette

 Helpful Tips From an Officer

 So you’re driving down the road, listening to your favorite tunes, and you notice red and blue lights suddenly appear behind you.
 What do you do?
 First, don’t panic.
-While it’s understandable to be nervous, the officer may not be pulling you over; s/he might have received an important call for assistance and needs to get there in an expedited manner.
+While it’s understandable to be nervous, the officer may not be pulling you over; they might have received an important call for assistance and needs to get there in an expedited manner.

 Ideally, when yielding to an emergency vehicle, you’ll want to pull off to the right-hand side of the roadway.
 If it is unsafe to do so, pulling off to the left side of the roadway (i.e. medians or left-turn lanes) is acceptable but should be used as a last resort.
 Pulling off to the left side of the roadway subjects not only the officer, but you, to traffic passing on both sides.
 A good practice is to look for nearby parking lots or side streets, where traffic is traveling slower or is relatively nonexistent.